deoxyribose/deoxyribose.github.io/_posts/2022-6-21-neuro-symbolic.md

 but then seems to regard GPT-3 and more recent models as proof by construction that the assumptions hold.
 I don't.

-Critiquing these models is a tricky business.
-It's very easy to get strawmanned, or bogged down in tangential philosophical debates, so I want be clear:

-1. Large language and image models are incredible, surprising and useful achievements
-2. Their performance is no indication that we're making progress on AGI

-It's difficult to convincingly argue for the latter point, because we all share an intuition that, if a technology works when we test it, then it is sound.
-Criticizing a large language model for making silly mistakes given obscure prompts, which they get right in the next version, brings to mind the "God of the gaps" rhetoric of creationists.

-But I'm not arguing that large-scale deep learning won't ever be able to do task X, or that mistakes A, B and C prove that it's not "really understanding", or that "mere pattern matching" isn't intelligence [^1].
-If we want to know whether large-scale DL is progressing towards AGI, we should not be evaluating how well the models perform the tasks they are trained on, but their ability to generalize.
+The problem is not that GPT-3 or other large models don't perform well at task X, or that mistakes A, B and C prove that it's not "really understanding", or that "mere pattern matching" isn't intelligence.
+These objections are valid, but they're not relevant if merely scaled up versions of essentially the same models start generalizing.
+For the same reason, we should not be evaluating how well the models perform the tasks they are trained on, but their ability to generalize.
 Generalization is what general intelligence is for, and where deep learning is making no progress.

 What is happening instead, is that as we scale up deep learning models, they get better performance on a test set of statistically identical examples.
 Contrary to what Gwern wrote, there is no pressure on the models to start generalizing better as we scale up, especially since we're increasing the model size, rather than decreasing it.
 On the contrary, the exact same, limited generalization ability is much more performant when you have a billion more examples to generalize from.
 It doesn't matter whether you use the data directly to train on, or indirectly by using a pre-trained model.

 #### What do neural networks learn?

 Neural networks are non-linear transformations from one vector space to another.
 The transformation is performed in steps, layer by layer, from vector space to [vector space](http://colah.github.io/posts/2015-01-Visualizing-Representations/#neural-networks-transform-space).
 Francois Chollet compares the transformation an NN performs to uncrumpling a paper ball.
 The output vector space, or latent space manifold, is like an uncrumpled, flat piece of paper.
-On the latent manifold, we can draw a straight line between any two points on the manifold, and every point on the line will also lie on the manifold.
+On the latent manifold, we can draw a straight line between any two points, and every intermediate point will also lie on the manifold.
+This property underlies the magic of deep learning.
 If the NN is a classifier, the right latent space manifold makes classes linearly separable.
 In the case of regression, given any input in the convex hull ("somewhere in the middle") of known points, we can predict the output by interpolation on the latent manifold.
 Generative models can sample from the latent manifold to produce new samples from the (empirical) data distribution.
 The defining characteristic of the latent manifold is that distances between observations along the manifold make the given task easy to solve.

 In the raw pixel space of images, the distance is short if the same pixels have similar colors.
 But in the subsequent vector spaces learned by a deep NN, the distances will depend on increasingly abstract features.
 In a layer, the representation from the previous layer is compared to a number of "prototype" features (The comparison is simply a dot product between the representation vector and the prototype - if the vectors align, the dot product is large.
 Doing that for all the prototypes in the layer is what all those matrix multiplications are for).
 The next representation is the combined output of these similarity comparisons - the patterns encoded by the previous prototypes have been abstracted away.
 If two data-points matched the same prototypes to a similar degree, they are similar in that space, and the distance between them is short.